Songguk-ri: Layout

-Groups of pit-houses are found in various spots in an area of almost 100,000 km².
+Groups of pit-houses are found in various spots in an area of almost 100,000 km2.
 Forty-four pit-houses were excavated at Songguk-ri (O 1997).
 Pottery that is typically found in the Late Middle Mumun (c.
 700–550 B.C.) was unearthed from the pit-houses, but some pit-houses may date to the Late Mumun.
 Evidence of an imposing palisade erected around one of the residential precincts at the site has been found, leading archaeologists to hypothesize about conflict and competition in the local Mumun society.
 A number of smaller settlements from the same time period are found within several kilometres of Songguk-ri.

 The site also contains a high status stone-cist burial with a Liaoning-style bronze dagger, a number of large tubular-shaped greenstone ornaments, and a finely-made groundstone dagger.
 A number of jar-burials have been unearthed from the site.

+The site was reviewed in 2022.

 Historical significance

 Songguk-ri was likely part of the central settlement distributed amongst smaller settlements in the Seokseong-cheon River valley that briefly formed a simple chiefdom for approximately one or two generations in the Middle Mumun.
 Songguk-ri is one of the well-known sites from Korean prehistory that displays some formative examples of characteristics of Protohistoric chiefdoms such as Mahan, Byeonhan, and early states such as Baekje.
 For example, Songguk-ri contains evidence of several long-term trends in Korean prehistory and protohistory such as the existence of social status distinctions and the use of prestige artifacts such as greenstone and metal (e.g. Liaoning-style bronze dagger) in burials.
 It is thus that Songguk-ri and other such prehistoric sites of a similar age (e.g. Igeum-dong, Daepyeong, etc.) are referred to when we begin the discussion regarding the origins of social complexity and the formation of states in the Korean peninsula.

+It has been theorised that the Songguk-ri culture was one that saw a significant economic change in subsistence strategy in the creation of rice paddy culture and away from a hunter-gatherer emphasis.
+Analysis of rice found at Songguk-ri is regarded as demonstrating that in the Bronze Age rice was a community food and not the luxury/ currency that it became in historical times.
+Bronze hairpins found at Songguk-ri are identified as having been produced from a mould found at Neungsan-ri, Bunyeo.
+There has been much debate as to the relative dating of the Songguk-ri / "pre-"Songgukri and other indigenous settlements.